iHaruruki/unilidar_sdk2/README.md

 # Unilidar SDK2
 > [!IMPORTANT]
 > This package is a fork of the official one.
-> Please see the official package for details.
+> Please check the official package for details.
 > [unilidar_sdk2](https://github.com/unitreerobotics/unilidar_sdk2)

 ## 1. Introduction